knetikmedia/knetikcloud-csharp-net20-client/docs/TaxesApi.md

 <a name="getstatetaxesforcountries"></a>
 # **GetStateTaxesForCountries**
-> ModelPageResourceStateTaxResource GetStateTaxesForCountries (int? size, int? page, string order)
+> PageResourceStateTaxResource GetStateTaxesForCountries (int? size, int? page, string order)

 List and search taxes across all countries